 Agronomists rely on accurate, timely soil intelligence when making recommendations that impact yield and bottom line for their customers.
-To that end, the Trace Genomics Ames lab and its team of unparalleled experts has made big progress in reducing turnaround times so agronomists can put Trace Genomics’ unmatched soil DNA capabilities and other diagnostics to work for farmers in real time.
+To that end, the Trace Genomics Ames Innovation Center and its team of unparalleled experts has made big progress in reducing turnaround times so agronomists can put Trace Genomics’ unmatched soil DNA capabilities and other diagnostics to work for farmers in real time.

 Trace combines soil biology and chemistry data to produce actionable recommendations that help farmers optimize inputs, reduce yield loss from pathogen pressure and integrate soil health practices into management decisions.
 It’s the only company offering soil biology capabilities through whole genome sequencing.